 Protein Secretion – A newest and sophisticated method to mass-produce rHGH, Protein Secretion is more easily purified than Inclusion Body Technology.
 The rHGH produced from protein secretion is chemically identical to the HGH produced naturally within the body.

 The latest and most efficient method to artificially produce HGH is known as:

 Mouse cell technology – As the name implies, the HGHr is created via the insertion of DNA into mouse cells.
 This process carries a higher initial cost than Inclusion Body Technology and Protein Secretion Technology, but requires less manipulation and purification than the other two processes.
 As is the case with Protein Secretion, Mouse cell technology produces chemically perfect hGH.

 Want to Learn More?

-If you believe you may suffer from GH Deficiency, please feel free to schedule lab testing and analysis with our physicians at Virility, Inc. You may call (800) 503-4033.
-If you would like to learn more about GH Optimization, please click below.
+If you believe you may suffer from GH Deficiency, please feel free to schedule lab testing and analysis with our physicians at Virility, Inc. You may call (800) 503-4033, if you would like to learn how GH Optimization may benefit you.